VmirGerts/vscode-bagfile-viewer/README.md

+# <DRAFT>

+This is a "draft" VS Code extension to view *.bag files of the ROS Framework.
+Most code parts are coming from the https://github.com/microsoft/vscode-extension-samples

-# first-vs-code-extension README
+# bagfile-viewer-vs-code-extension README

-This is the README for your extension "first-vs-code-extension".
+This is the README for your extension "bagfile-viewer-vs-code-extension".
 After writing up a brief description, we recommend including the following sections.

 ## Features